jim-schwoebel/allie/tests/readme.md

 ## Seed test files

-You can seed fils with the seed_files.py script.
+You can seed files with the seed_files.py script.
 The an example is below:
 ```
 python3 seed_files.py audio /Users/jimschwoebel/allie/train_dir/one
 ```